Run In Notebook

 Prerequisite

-To quickly get started with Logica, ensure that Logica and Jupyter are installed locally on your system, or use Google Colab with Logica pre-installed.
-Additionally, you should install the following python packages to guarantee the usage
+To get started with Logica quickly, ensure that Logica and Jupyter are installed on your system, or use Google Colab with Logica pre-installed.
+Besides, you should install the following Python packages to ensure proper functionality (Yes, this enable you to use DuckDB!!!):

 pip install duckdb pandas graphviz

-Without graphviz, you can still run Logica in a notebook, but the execution process visualization will be limited to an ASCII version instead of the full graphical representation.
+Without graphviz, you can still run Logica in a notebook, but the visualization of execution process will be limited to an ASCII version instead of the full graphical representation.

 Package Import